 - For Lodging, every Championship will either be in a Hotel or the organizers will recommend places to stay which are close by and where special rates have been prearranged.
 There is nothing more convenient for the Players than staying in the same place the Tournament is.

 - The Tournament Brochure has the details.
 In short, everyone must be clean and neat in appearance and, for all Team Events, all Team Mates must have matching shirts.

-- When you arrive, go find the Tournament Charts.
-They’ll be posted and your Entry will be there showing who your first opponent is, at what time and on what Table.
+- When you arrive, go find the Tournament Charts displayed on the CompuSport system.
+Your Entry will be there showing who your first opponent is, at what time and on what Table.

 - Check In is not mandatory but it is recommended.
 You will definitely need to Check In if you have any last minute Team Roster changes to make.
 If you don’t, any Player you wish to add will NOT be eligible to play without prior Tournament Staff approval.
 You can only ever play on ONE team at a Championship.

 - There are also Player Meetings held by the Tournament Director prior to the start of both the Singles and Team Events.
 Attendance is informative but not mandatory.

 - Sufficient time is provided for each Match such that the posted Start Times are to be considered valid.